 - Invite the children to say what they already know about butterflies and moths.
 Make a list or a topic web of their ideas and questions.

-- Use a book illustration or the IDNR poster to point out the body parts.
+- Use a book illustration or a butterfly poster to point out the body parts.
 Use the terms head, thorax, and abdomen.

 - Ask the children, “What are some ways that butterflies are different from moths?”
 Point out that most butterflies have knobs on the end of their antennae and moths do not.